-Rejuvenate Woman - A complete, high potency, vegetarian, multiple vitamin specifically designed for females to include those nutrients most vital to a woman's needs.

-Rejuvenate Man - A comprehensive, high quality, high potency, multiple vitamin formula designed exclusively for men.

-Cell Repair - A synergistic blend of omega-3, omega-6, and omega-9 fatty acids, to assist in the healing and regeneration of healthier cells.

-Melatonin - A bedtime sleep supplement for men and women.

-Bio-Synergy - Especially for Men, Women & Teens lacking adequate amounts of calcium in their diet, including those who are lactose intolerant.
+- Rejuvenate Woman A complete, high potency, vegetarian, multiple vitamin specifically designed for females to include those nutrients most vital to a woman's needs. - Rejuvenate Man A comprehensive, high quality, high potency, multiple vitamin formula designed exclusively for men. - Cell Repair A synergistic blend of omega-3, omega-6, and omega-9 fatty acids, to assist in the healing and regeneration of healthier cells. - Melatonin A bedtime sleep supplement for men and women. - Bio-Synergy Especially for Men, Women & Teens lacking adequate amounts of calcium in their diet, including those who are lactose intolerant.

-Call 251-967-7600, visit our website at www.mccolloughplasticsurgery.com to order online, or visit the Skin Center & Total Health Spa at the McCollough Institute for more information on these pharmaceutical grade supplements.
+Call 251-967-7600, visit our website at www.mccolloughplasticsurgery.com to order online, or visit McCollough Plastic Surgery for more information on these pharmaceutical grade supplements.